FaisalRana/Project1/README.md

 ## Known Bugs

 _Content gets scrunched when making window smaller.
-Browser support not tested.
+Browser support not tested. some of my pages arent live yet on gh pages

 ## Support and contact details